NSXC/Clockwork-Calculator/README.md

 # Clockwork-Calculator
-The official code behind the og clockwork calculator found on robloxhq.com
+The official code behind the og clockwork calculator found on robloxhq.com to get your robloxian score